stormid/storm-umbraco-tech-test/README.md

 * Admin controlled feature panels on the home page
 * Optional header images on article pages (About Us)
 * Optional images on News page
-* Contact us form to save data into Umbraco
+* Contact Us form to save data into Umbraco and/or database table (without using the Umbraco Forms package)
+* Custom Umbraco Admin Section to export Contact Us form data
 * Meta data updated by Admin user

 # Optional things to look at
 These are things that are completely optional.
 They would generally be things we add in while building a "real" site, but we are not expecting them to be completed.
 We might end up discussing your thoughts on them during the interview.

 * Paging on the news listing page
+* News only search
 * Site-wide search
-* Data export of Contact us form data

 # Wireframes
 The following wireframes have been supplied for integration.